-Depending on where you stay in Pavones town, then just take the bus in.
+If you stay in Pavones town, then just take the bus in.
 It will save you money and headache.
-Like I’ll say in my other blog, I personally think it’s worth it staying a bit south oPavoneses.
-I love the surf here but I also love the nature and clean air that I get more of as I go closer to Punta Banco.
+Like I say in my other blog, Why We Love Pavones, I personally think it’s worth it staying a bit south of Pavones town.
+I love the surf here but I also love the incredibly raw nature and clean air that I get more of as I go closer to Punta Banco.

 Drive defensively and be aware.
 I personally have never had a problem but we have a lot of experience driving in other places in the world.

 Check your odometer when you pass the airport.
 After 8 kilometers, exit right (look for a bridge), go in almost a complete circle here as the exit will get you on the bridge